PUC Affordable Housing Initiative

 + How much space is the church we sacrificing?

-+ Who is going to pay for the changes?
++ Who is going to pay for the changes to the church building?

-- The cost of demolition and reconstruction is integrated into the housing financial plan managed by our LLC, Bell Tower.
-Any additional improvements PUC would like to add in the interior space will be our responsibility.
+- The cost of demolition and reconstruction is integrated into the housing financial plan managed by our church-run LLC, Bell Tower.
+Nearly $130,000 was contributed by the housing project to the demolition and updating of the roof and existing building, including two new restrooms.
+Any additional improvements PUC would like to add in the interior space will be our responsibility as a congregation.

-- Because of the changes to the lot line, demolition of at least the fellowship hall needs to be complete before the the City review process can begin in earnest.
-This means there will be an impact to our Sunday morning gathering space for about 90 days in the summer of 2018.
-As with nearly all construction zones, there will be disruption, but we will do our best to minimize impacts and ADA accessible porta potties will be made available for the duration of demolition.
+- Because of the changes to the lot line, demolition of at least the fellowship hall had to be completed before the City review process could begin in earnest.
+This meant that there was be an impact to our Sunday morning gathering space for about 90 days in the summer of 2018.
+We did our best to minimize impacts and ADA accessible porta potties were made available for the duration of demolition.

 + What is Home First Development?

-- Home First Development is our general contractor and has been guiding us through this journey since early conversations in 2015.
-Home First was founded on the principle that everyone deserves access to safe, affordable housing and on the strength of their partnerships in the community.
-Rob Justus and Dave Carboneau are the principal developers and work with a team of strategic partners including architects, associates, and construction companies.
+- Home First Development is our owner's representative and has been guiding us through this journey since early conversations in 2015.
+Home First was founded on the principle that everone deserves access to safe, affordable housing and on the strength of their partnerships in the community.
+Rob Justus and Ben Prey are the principal developers and work with a team of strategic partners including architects, associates, and construction companies.

 + How much and how are we paying for this project?

-- How Much: Subject to the City’s final approval of our plans, the entire project costs approximately $2.334 million, but will only require a $1.636 million loan (Beneficial Bank) because we have $300,000 land value and $323,000 cash from the sale of Yale Ave. parsonage.
+- How Much: Subject to the City’s final approval of our plans, the entire project costs approximately $2.334 million, but will only require a $1.636 million loan (Beneficial Bank) because we have $300,000 land value and $323,000 cash from the sale of church's Yale Ave. parsonage in 2017.

 - How: Rents will more than cover monthly mortgage payments for the lending agreement, over the course of 30 years.